gitlabhq/gitlab-recipes/install/README.md

 ## General information

-If you have an installation guide to provide, fill in the template and place it on top of the guide or include it in your installation script (commented), again on top.
+If you have an installation guide to provide, fill in the template and place it on top of your guide or include it in your installation script (commented), again on top.

 ### Template